TrullyAI/TrullySdkWebDocs/README.md

 ## Combine with other Decision Maker analysis

-TrueDeepfakeDetection helps you to get the selfie of a candidate so our Decision Maker can analyze it.
-But our Decision Maker could be used to analyze different data points and you may want to combine every Decision Maker response you get for every data point (learn more about Decision Maker on the [API Docs](https://trully.readme.io/reference/decisionmakerpredict)).
-You can join the response you get from the TrueDeepfakeDetection with others Decision Maker responses passing the request_id in the configuration object.
+TrullySdkWeb helps you to get a candidate data (by default you'll be collecting document image, location and selfie) so our Decision Maker can analyze it.
+But our Decision Maker could be used to analyze different data points and you may want to combine every Decision Maker response you get for every data point (learn more about Decision Maker on the
+[API Docs](https://trully.readme.io/reference/decisionmakerpredict)).
+You can join the response you get from the TrullySdkWeb with others Decision Maker responses passing the request_id in the configuration object.

 | Key          | Description                                                          |
 | ------------ | -------------------------------------------------------------------- |